viglesiasce/eucadev/README.md

 ### **eucadev** ➠ _tools for Eucalyptus developers and testers_

-These tools allows one to deploy a Eucalyptus cloud—in a Vagrant-provisioned VM or in an AWS/Eucalyptus-provisioned instance—with minimal effort.
+These tools allow one to deploy a Eucalyptus cloud—in a Vagrant-provisioned VM or in a cloud instance from AWS or Eucalyptus—with minimal effort.
 Currently, only single-node installations in virtual resources are supported, but we have plans to support multiple nodes, bare-metal provisioining, and more.